 - Employer round tables

 Located in Cook Hall’s atrium during peak hours of student traffic, information tables allow representatives from employers to have informal face-to-face interaction with individual students and enhance brand awareness.

 If you would like to address a targeted group of students about a specific program or opportunity, an information session provides you the platform to share details about your organization and network with students of a particular business major or year.

-The Cook School hosts many student-run organizations related to business functions, academic honors and service.
+The Chaifetz School hosts many student-run organizations related to business functions, academic honors and service.
 Many of these organizations look for topical guest speakers and host companies to speak about their industries.

 The best method to reach alums and current students is through SLU’s online recruiting database, Handshake.

 The posting system allows companies to post opportunities free of charge, and identify a person within their organization to receive submitted resumes automatically as candidates apply.
 You also have the option of directing candidates to your website instead.